cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 |  `Float32`   |  `float`   |         4          |
 |  `Float64`   |  `double`  |         8          |

-> **Note:**
+> **Explanation:**
 >
-> Types like `int` and `long` have platform-dependent sizes, requiring programmers to explicitly specify corresponding Cangjie types.
-In C interoperation scenarios, similar to C, the `Unit` type can only be used as a return type in `CFunc` and as a generic parameter in `CPointer`.
+> Due to the uncertainty of types such as `int` and `long` on different platforms, programmers need to specify the corresponding Cangjie programming language types themselves.
+In C interoperability scenarios, similar to C language, the `Unit` type can only be used as the return type in `CFunc` and the generic parameter of `CPointer`.

-Cangjie also supports mapping with C's struct and pointer types.
+Cangjie also supports mapping with C language's struct and pointer types.

 ### Structs

-For struct types, Cangjie uses `@C`-annotated `struct` for correspondence.
-For example, given this C struct:
+For struct types, Cangjie uses `struct` modified by `@C` to correspond.
+For example, there is such a struct in C language:

 ```c
 typedef struct {